 She wasn't really taking sides as to which type of meditation goes better with yoga, and neither am I, she was just saying it is an unacknowledged innovation.

-Well, maybe this article will shed some light, as the yoga crew are fond of saying.
+Well, maybe this article from Yoga Journal will shed some light, as the yoga crew are fond of saying.
 The article is partly a review of The Yoga Tradition of the Mysore Palace by N. E. Sjoman, as this quote shows:

 Modern hatha yoga draws on British gymnastics?
 The yoga of Iyengar, Pattabhi Jois, and Krishnamacharya influenced by a potpourri that included Indian wrestlers?
 These are claims guaranteed to send a frisson of horror up the limber spine of any yoga fundamentalist.
 But according to Sjoman, his book is meant not to debunk yoga, but to pay tribute to it as a dynamic, growing, and ever-changing art.